GSA/data-strategy/pages/action-plan.md

 ### Action 9: Improve Financial Management Data Standards

 The PMA includes a series of CAP Goals that address “functional priority areas for transformation” across government, several of which address improved financial management practices.
 Three specific CAP Goals have been selected for inclusion in the 2020 Action Plan due to their focus on financial management data assets.
-By August 2020, the Federal Government, through implementation of the identified CAP Goals below, will have improved the management and use of several financial management data assets.
+By September 2020, the Federal Government, through implementation of the identified CAP Goals below, will have improved the management and use of several financial management data assets.

 * **Getting Payments Right**: CAP Goal 9 directs agencies to save taxpayer money by making payments correctly and collecting money back from incorrect payments.
 Agencies will accomplish this by employing strategic use of financial data and other mitigation strategies at the point in the payment process where the improper payment is occurring, and clarifying and streamlining reporting and compliance requirements to focus on actions that make a difference.
 * **Results Oriented Accountability for Grants**:  Agencies will maximize the value of grant funding by applying a risk-based, data-driven framework that balances compliance requirements with demonstrating successful results for the American taxpayer.